bkw777/MounT/README.md

  Olivetti M10
  Kyotronic KC-85

-There is also one adapter for Adafruit Feather to Cambridge Z88
+There is also one adapter for Adafruit Feather to Cambridge Z88, and one for TANDY WP-2

 These adapters employ a staggered row footprint for the pin headers, which acts like a friction fit socket to connect the microcontroller board to the adatpter board without having to solder it permanently and without needing actual sockets.<br>
 This way the microcontroller board is still removable like with a socket, yet low profile as if you had soldered it with no sockets.<br>